 ABOUT UNICEF DATA AND ANALYTICS

-As part of the MICS global programme, UNICEF provides technical support and training through a series of regional workshops covering questionnaire content, sampling and survey implementation, data processing, data quality and data analysis, report writing, data archiving, and dissemination.
-Under MICS3, more than 300 experts from developing countries were trained worldwide.
+The MICS programme is designed to collect statistically sound, internationally comparable data on more than 100 indicators used by countries to assess the situation of children and women in the areas of education, health, gender equality, rights and protection.
+It also provides data required to monitor progress towards national and international goals and commitments aimed at promoting the welfare of children.
+As part of the MICS global programme, UNICEF provides technical support and training through a series of regional workshops covering questionnaire content, sampling and survey implementation, data processing, data quality and analysis, report writing, data archiving and dissemination and further analysis.
+Under the fourth round of MICS, close to 700 UNICEF staff and experts from developing countries were trained worldwide.

-Assessing progress toward international goals
+Assessing progress towards international goals

-Data analysis for evidence-based programming
+Analysing data for evidence-based programming

 MICS dissemination tools

 Tools produced to disseminate MICS data at the country and regional levels include printed materials, presentations, web links and those focusing on the media.

 DevInfo supports UN member states in their use of national statistics for evidence-based policy and planning dialogues.
 At its core, the DevInfo programme revolves around a database system that provides a method to organize, store and display data in a uniform format that facilitates data access at the country level among government institutions, their development partners and the general public.

 DevInfo is an integrated desktop and web-enabled tool that assists countries in their reporting on national and international targets such as the MDGs.
 It relies on user-friendly features designed for producing tables, graphs, maps and other visual outputs for inclusion in reports, presentations and various advocacy or planning materials.
 The software supports standard indicators, such as those used for monitoring the MDGs at the global level, yet can also be customized to fit the requirements of local indicator and monitoring frameworks at the regional or country level.